Accounting Fact Sheet (includes EDI, EFT, and Paper Warrant information)

 - How do I prepare for the change of ownership?

-Before the new owner starts billing, an application must be submitted for the new business.
+Before the new owner starts billing, an application must be approved for the new business.
 The seller must stop billing claims before the new owner begins billing.

 - What needs to be done if there is a Change of Ownership?

-Providers with a change in tax ID number must re-apply, complete a new Medical Assistance Program Provider Participation Agreement, and be fully approved in order to participate in Health First Colorado.
+Providers with a change in EIN must re-apply through the Provider Enrollment Portal, complete a new Medical Assistance Program Provider Participation Agreement, and be fully approved in order to participate in Health First Colorado.
 The previous Health First Colorado number must be disenrolled and a new Health First Colorado number will be assigned.

 - Can the same National Provider Identifier (NPI) be used after the ownership has changed?